 A different type of Special Needs Trust is used when a disabled individual’s own assets are used to fund the trust.
 When the disabled person’s money is used to fund the trust, any assets remaining at his or her death must first be used to pay back the State for the amount of any public assistance benefits the beneficiary received during life.
 This type of trust is often used when a disabled individual is awarded a settlement from a personal injury case or receives an inheritance.

-If you or your loved one are in need of special needs planning, we can help you evaluate the alternatives and help you plan appropriately for the future.
+If you or your loved one are in need of special needs planning, I can help you evaluate the alternatives and help you plan appropriately for the future.